top of page

 The awkwardness only lasted a few weeks.
 After that, I was pretty much friends with everyone.
 I was also learning how to use a table saw, a drill press, a router and where the best places to smoke cigarettes were.
 I was learning how to sand and stain.
 I made a wine rack.
 A clock.
 A picture frame.
 And one day I helped a kid named Hector pull the fire alarm right before third period.

 Ultimately, I didn’t wind up becoming the dominating, scholarship winning athlete that my father was hoping for, but I still hold the record at Camp Champions in Marble Falls, TX for being the youngest kid to ever complete the lake swim.
 When I turned 16, I was the first one in my group of friends to get a driver’s license and later on in college I turned 21 the summer before everyone else did.
 Goodbye fake ID.
-But most importantly, because I had gotten to take that woodshop class in seventh grade, I walked away with a lifetime passion for woodworking.

 I don’t necessarily have every tool, but my shop is fairly dialed in.
 I’ve made bookcases, coffee tables, mid-century modern stereo consoles, workbenches, an entire set of outdoor patio furniture including a chaise lounge; I’ve built raised bed garden boxes, done kitchen cabinet make-overs and restored the original wooden shutters on our 75-year-old house.
 You name it, I’ve built it.
 Or at least tinkered with it.